Skip to content

 Too much!

-A high ETCO2 and an increase in the amplitude of the waveform can be observed for the opposite reasons.
+A high ETCO2 and an increase in the waveform’s amplitude can be observed for the opposite reasons.
 Fever can increase CO2 production.
 Increased blood pressure and cardiac output may increase blood flow to the lungs.
 Hypoventilation may allow CO2 to build up within the alveoli.

 A raised end tidal CO2 may be obvious on capnography